-Music History and Appreciation
+Music History and Appreciation MUSC-108 3 hours

 This course is a historical survey of cultural trends and characteristics from Pre-Christian times to the 20th century.
 Historical styles are examined to help develop the student's understanding of music and the Arts.